 The agency provides oversight and monitoring of regulated child care, legally exempt child care, child care subsidies, child care resource and referrals, and the Advantage After School Program.

-Additionally, OCFS operates residential juvenile justice facilities and one reception center program for youth placed in the custody of OCFS by family and criminal courts, and regulates the operation of detention programs and the provision of services to juvenile justice youth placed with local departments of social services.
+OCFS operates residential juvenile justice facilities and a reception center program for youth placed in the custody of OCFS by family and criminal courts, and regulates the operation of detention programs and the provision of services to juvenile justice youth placed with local departments of social services.